Control Anxiety Attacks and Panic Attacks Using This Checklist

 □ What are my symptoms?
 Do a body scan.
 From head to toe, what sensations do you notice?

 □ What am I thinking?
 Don’t try to change your thoughts and don’t judge them, just take note.

 □ What are my emotions?
 Again, just take note.

 □ What’s my stress level?
-Any new or unusual stressors?
-Any recurring stress?
+Are there any new or unusual stressors, any recurring stress?

 □ What have I been doing lately?